I can't wait for you to try out the Polka Dot Knit Stocking, but first, I wanted to ask if you have a family tradition.

 -The polka dot stocking is worked in the round, from bottom up starting at the toe.
 The bobbles are then worked in a second color, but the stocking can also be worked in one solid color.

-k2tog – knit two together: place right hand needle under the second and then the first stitch of the left needle as if to knit, knit the two stitches together and pull them off the left needle.
+k2tog – knit two together: place right-hand needle under the second and then the first stitch of the left needle as if to knit, knit the two stitches together and pull them off the left needle.

-ssk – slip, slip, knit: slip the first stitch on the left-hand needle as if to knit, repeat with the second stitch on the left-hand needle, insert the left-hand needle into the front loops of theses stitches from left to right, wrap yarn around the right-hand needle and knit the two slipped stitches together.
+ssk – slip, slip, knit: slip the first stitch on the left-hand needle as if to knit, repeat with the second stitch on the left-hand needle, insert the left-hand needle into the front loops of these stitches from left to right, wrap yarn around the right-hand needle and knit the two slipped stitches together.

 Knit Bobble Video: